Greco1899/scrape_ufc_stats/README.md

 This keeps the data files up to date with the latest fight and fighter stats, and you can quickly download and use the CSV files above without running any code.

-A manual full refresh of the data was performed on 03 October 2025.
+A manual full refresh of the data was performed on 22 November 2025.
 <br>
 <br>
 <be>